 Second Bachelor’s Degree

-Students planning to transfer to Washington State University at the end of the freshman or sophomore year should follow, as closely as possible, the general and core course requirements set forth above.
-If this is done, there should be no difficulty in completing the requirements for the bachelor's degree within the normal period of four years.
+Students planning to transfer to Washington State University should follow, as closely as possible, the University and College requirements listed above.
 It should also be noted that courses taken at community colleges are not accepted as transferable equivalents to 300-400-level courses at WSU.
+Transfer students are strongly advised to use the WSU Transfer Clearinghouse website to see how credits will transfer to WSU and to refer to the Carson Center for Student Success website for additional transfer information specific to Business.

 Professional Sales.
 The objective of the Professional Sales certificate program at WSU Vancouver is to prepare students for marketing careers in professional sales and customer account management.